YottaDB/YDBDoc/MessageRecovery/errors.rst

 CHANGELOGINTERVAL
 -----------------

-CHANGELOGINTERVAL, ssss Server now logging to ffff with a IIII second interval
+CHANGELOGINTERVAL, ssss Server is now logging to ffff every IIII transactions

 MUPIP Information: This message confirms a change to a replication server (ssss) by showing the current log file (ffff) and log interval (IIII)